 Employed adults might be reluctant to take time off from work for an inpatient treatment program, but there are many options in battling a drug or alcohol addiction.
 Outpatient programs can help professionals recover while retaining some normalcy at work.

 Many businesses also enroll in the Employee Assistance Program (EAP), a national initiative of the NCADD.
 The EAP can point addiction sufferers and their loved ones toward community resources for emotional support and treatment.
-Twelve-step groups like Alcoholics Anonymous and Narcotics Anonymous can also provide accountability during recovery, so former users can get and stay clean.
+Twelve-step groups like Alcoholics Anonymous and Narcotics Anonymous can also provide accountability during recovery.

-Whatever treatment method you choose, getting well again is possible with the proper medical assistance.
-Speak with someone who can help you find treatment now.
+Whatever treatment method you choose, getting well again is possible with proper assistance.
+Speak with a treatment provider who can help you to explore your treatment options.